Simple online tools for developers, networking, text and conversions.

 Why examples matter for DNS Lookup

-Use this DNS lookup tool to inspect records such as A, AAAA, MX, TXT, NS, and CNAME for a domain.
-It is useful for troubleshooting domain resolution, checking mail and verification records, confirming hosting changes, and reviewing whether DNS was configured the way you expect.
+Use this free DNS Lookup tool to check DNS records for a domain, including common records such as A, AAAA, MX, TXT, NS, and CNAME when available.
+It is useful for troubleshooting domain resolution, checking whether DNS changes propagated correctly, reviewing mail and nameserver setup, and understanding how a domain is configured before making infrastructure or hosting changes.

 Example pages are especially useful for network tools because they show what good input looks like, what kind of output to expect, and how the tool behaves in common scenarios.